Also known as chemiluminescence microscopy, it studies skin lesions with a dermatoscope.

-Bowen’s disease, lentigo maligna and superficial basal cell carcinoma belong to this category because they are known to have indistinct margins.
+Bowen’s disease, lentigo maligna, and superficial basal cell carcinoma belong to this category because they are known to have indistinct margins.

-Dermoscopy is also used in the diagnosis of fungal infections, hair and scalp diseases (including alopecia areata, female androgenic alopecia, monilethrix, Netherton syndrome and woolly hair syndrome), pubic lice, scabies and warts
+Dermoscopy is also used to diagnose fungal infections, hair and scalp diseases (including alopecia areata, female androgenic alopecia, monilethrix, Netherton syndrome, and woolly hair syndrome), pubic lice, scabies, and warts.

 The digital dermatoscopy provides a map of the body of all pigmented lesions, which is stored in the computer system, which facilitates personalized monitoring of the development of moles in each patient.

-The digital dermatoscopy is used for the following cases:
+Digital dermatoscopy is used for the following cases:

 - Patients who have a high number of moles and freckles on their skin.

 - Patients with dysplastic neon syndromes.

-Dermoscopy is a method used for the detailed examination of the outer layers of the skin and the evaluation of pigmented skin growths such as moles, seborrheic warts, vascular lesions (hemangioma), skin carcinoma.
+Dermoscopy is a method used for the detailed examination of the outer layers of the skin and the evaluation of pigmented skin growths such as moles, seborrheic warts, vascular lesions (hemangioma), and skin carcinoma.